LuciiModz/Lucii-AI/README.md

 # Lucii-AI
+Make sure you install the newest release in the release section.

 Lucii Ai is a completely free unrestricted ai that can write you code, scripts, sniff networks and so much more.

 steps to install below.